Zippy-boy/wire-pod/Installation.md

 This is a guide for fully installing wire-pod.
 Please read every step fully before performing them!

 # Prerequisites
-* A Vector 1.0
+* An Anki or Digital Dream Labs Vector robot
-    - Can be a regular production bot, can also be an OSKR/dev-unlocked one
+    - Can be a regular production Vector 1.0 or 2.0, can also be OSKR/dev-unlocked
-    - Vector 2.0 is not supported at the moment
 * A computer running Linux or Windows 10/11
     - Distros with `pacman`, `dnf`, or `apt` are supported.
 Raspberry Pi OS (64-bit), Ubuntu, and Debian are good choices
 * A device with Bluetooth support